babarot/afx/docs/configuration/package/local.md

 ---|---
 string | (required)

 Specify a directory path that files you want to load are put.
-Allow to use `~` (tilda) and environment variables (e.g. `$HOME`) here.
+Allow to use `~` (tilde) and environment variables (e.g. `$HOME`) here.
 Of course, specifying full path is also acceptable.

 ### depends-on